aws/aws-toolkit-vscode/CONTRIBUTING.md

 Tests will output log output to `./.test-reports/testLog.log` for debugging

+Note: `src/testFixtures/` is excluded in `.vscode/settings.json`, to prevent VS Code from treating its files as project files.

 #### Run a specific test

 To run a single test, change its `it()` call to `it.only(…)`.